Invest in Light Manufacturing

 The light manufacturing industry is an important economic engine and one of the most dynamic sectors of Nicaragua’s economy.
-Manufactured products account for 43.6 percent of the country's total exports by 2017.
-Additionally, the manufacturing of goods has come a long way in diversifying its processes, becoming gradually more sophisticated.
+The manufacturing of goods has come a long way in diversifying its processes, becoming increasingly sophisticated.

 Manufacturing Industry Numbers

-110 companies operating under the Free Zones System to date
+126 companies operating under the Free Trade Zones System

 - For its operational costs